codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-tomcat-via-scp.md

 ## Create the pipeline

-Our pipeline will have three stages: clone, package, and transfer.
+Our pipeline has three stages: clone, package, and transfer.

 {% include image.html
 lightbox="true"